Murder of Charlotte and Claire Hart: Aftermath

-Reactions
+The East Midlands Ambulance Service responded to the shooting and treated the victims but were unable to save them.
+The local air ambulance also attended the incident.
+The Castle Sports Complex was closed as a result of the shooting and nearby schools were put in lockdown until midday, by which time Lincolnshire Police had confirmed that the incident was not terrorism-related and that the gunman was dead.
+During the course of the afternoon the names of the victims and killer were released, and police raided a house in Hatt Close in the village of Moulton, five miles from Spalding.
+Police also confirmed that no shots had been fired at, or by, police officers.
+Counselling support was offered to staff at the Castle Sports Complex following the shooting.

-Labour Party leader Jeremy Corbyn tweeted his condolences following the shooting, stating: "Shocking events in Spalding, Lincolnshire.
+On the day of the shooting, Labour Party leader Jeremy Corbyn tweeted his condolences, saying: "Shocking events in Spalding, Lincolnshire.
 My thoughts are with the victims and their families".
-The leader of Lincolnshire County Council, Martin Hill, stated that he was "shocked" by the shooting.

-Councillor Gary Taylor, South Holland District Council's representative for the Spalding Castle ward in which the attack took place, stated that "it's terrible news and local people are very shocked".
-Additionally, he stated that "gun crime does not exist in this area at all".

-On Twitter, the Diocese of Lincoln stated that their "thoughts and prayers are with the community of Spalding at this time".
+The leader of Lincolnshire County Council, Martin Hill, said that he was "shocked" by the shooting.
+Councillor Gary Taylor, South Holland District Council's representative for the Spalding Castle ward in which the attack took place, said: "It's terrible news and local people are very shocked.
+It's a very quiet place, gun crime does not exist in this area at all."
+On Twitter, the Diocese of Lincoln said that their "thoughts and prayers are with the community of Spalding at this time".

 Tributes were left outside the Hart family home in Moulton by local residents following the shooting.
 Further tributes were left at the local church, where mourners lit candles.

+The day after the shooting, a former neighbour said Hart had threatened him with a shotgun over a minor planning dispute, although, to his regret, he had not reported the incident.

+The funeral of Claire and Charlotte Hart was held on 16 August 2016 at All Saints Church, Moulton.
+The church could not accommodate all the mourners, and the service was relayed by loudspeaker to those outside.
+Reverend Barbara Hutchinson read out a tribute written by Charlotte's brothers Ryan and Luke, in which they said: "We know that right now you will both be looking upon us and wishing us the strength to carry on...
+With your love, inspiration and determination as an example we have been shown a resilience that cannot be matched."